 - Some may have a problem on where this uke was made

 Kala is one of the most well-known ukulele manufacturers and their instruments are really good.
-And they again prove it with this Satin Finish KA-15S Soprano Ukulele.
+And they again prove it with this Satin Finish Kala KA-15S.
 The body and the neck are made of the best mahogany wood design with Premium Aquila Nylgut strings.

-This ukulele features traditional look but produces a really great and solid sound that can take you to shore while listening.
+This uke features a traditional look but produces a really great and solid sound that can take you to shore while listening.

-Thanks to its rosewood fingerboard and bridge, the ukulele are able to provide us with excellent sounds.
+Thanks to its rosewood fingerboard and bridge, the uke are able to provide us with excellent sounds.
 If you are a beginner, this is is a great buy since for its price.